 - Student Surveys: a potential data element for use in the evaluation of teachers.
 Over 125,000 NC students participated in pilot of the student survey in spring 2012.

-- NC Educator Evaluation System: the standards for professionals working in public schools, as well as instruments and processes used for evaluation.
-The evaluation tools and processes for teachers and school administrators function in an online environment hosted by Mid-continent Research for Education and Learning (McREL).
+: the standards for professionals working in public schools, as well as instruments and processes used for evaluation.
+The evaluation tools and processes for teachers and school administrators function in an online environment hosted in Home Base.

 - Resources: information for school professionals, parents, and community members.
 This section will expand as new information becomes available.